parmi93/Parminder-Singh-AR/README.md

 # Parminder-Singh-AR
-This is an Android App of Augmented Reality that I developed with Blender + Unity + Vuforia for my exam matura.
+This is an Android App of Augmented Reality that I developed with Blender + Unity + Vuforia for my final diploma exam.

 [Download APK](https://github.com/parmi93/Parminder-Singh-AR/raw/master/APK/ParminderSingh-AR.apk) or [Download from Google Play](https://play.google.com/store/apps/details?id=it.itismarzotto.arsinghparminder93)